 Written by: Shannon Pratt-Phillips, Ph.D.

-Exploring truths and misconceptions behind some common beliefs around feeding horses.
+Enjoy our Best of 2018 articles again!
+In this one, we explore truths and misconceptions behind some common beliefs around feeding horses.

 Equine nutritionist Shannon Pratt-Phillips, Ph.D. explores the truths and misconceptions behind some common beliefs and myths around feeding horses.